Free Programmer's Fonts

 Free Programmer's Fonts and Other Free Monospace Fonts

 Monospace fonts, as opposed to proportionally-spaced fonts, are particularly useful if you work with ASCII text, HTML code or programming source code.
 While proportionally-spaced fonts have different widths for different characters, for example, a "w" is wider than an "i", monospace fonts have the same width regardless of the character displayed.
-Since many of the monospace fonts listed below are designed for programmers, the number zero ("0"), often has a diagonal stroke cutting across it to distinguish it from the capital letter "O".
-Similarly, the small letter "l" is also distinguished visually from the number '1'.
+Since many of the free monospace fonts listed below are designed for programmers, the number zero ("0"), often has a diagonal stroke cutting across it to distinguish it from the capital letter "O".
+Similarly, the small letter "l" (letter "L") is also distinguished visually from the capital letter "I" (letter "i") and the number '1'.
 This helps programmers avoid hard-to-spot errors like wrongly using the letter "O" for a zero and vice versa.
 Note that the use of monospace fonts is not restricted to programming — it is useful in all sorts of places where you need every character to have the same width.

 By default, most programmer's editors and HTML editors use some commonly found monospace font on your operating system.
 However, you may prefer to change the default font to one of the following free programmer's fonts, some of which are more pleasing to the eye (or have useful characteristics like the features mentioned in the above paragraph).

-Note: this page merely lists monospace / fixed-width fonts.
+Note: this page only lists free monospace / fixed-width fonts.
 If you are looking for fonts in general, please see the more general Free Fonts page.
 In addition, if you are planning to create your own fonts, you may want to take a look at the Free Font Editors and Free Online Font Creation Sites page.
 Finally, for those thinking of sprucing up your website with fancy fonts, please read Which Font Should I Use for My Web Page?
-Tips on Choosing Fonts for Your Website as well.
+Tips on Choosing Fonts for Your Website and How to Use Web Fonts: CSS Tutorial.

 Related Pages